i9y/i9y.github.io/README.md

 # i9y

 i9y is inclusivity.
-It is the sum total of the things we do to make our work available to the largest number of people.
+It is the sum total of the things we do to make our work available, relevant, usable, and useful to the largest number of people.

 i9y includes: